yuwen790405/app_store/apps/users_brick/README.md

 ### Why declarative and not additive

 Let me explain shortly why we decided to go the declarative ('give me how the project should look like and I will make it so') way as opposed to additive ('let me know each day who to add and remove').
-The benefit of being declarative is the fact that it is idempotent and it is stateless.
+The benefit of being declarative is the fact that it is stateless.
 If I give you the full file every day you know where you will end up regardless of how the project looks like right now.
 Even if you run things several times you end up in the same spot.
 If I give you an increment where you end up is dependent on the state of the project.
-If something goes wrong you probably have to get the full state.
+If something goes wrong (loss of users) you probably have to get the full state anyway.
 Thanks to this the declarative way is also self healing.
 If you make a mistake one day it is going to fix itself automatically when you fix the data.

 If the source system can provide only incremental data you have to do the extra work in your stateful ETL to provide a complete snapshot of the system (as you have to do for other parts as well).
-Taking data from an intermediary storage has also another benefit is that you own the data you were using to perform the tasks.
+Taking data from an intermediary storage has also another benefit is that you own the data you were using to perform the tasks so if you need them later you can access them which is not necessarily guaranteed with data you do not own.

+### Whitelisting
+Typically you will have users in the project that are there for business reasons but also you will have there users that are there for various other reasons.
+Technical reasons (user deploying the ETL processes) various users from vendors etc. If we would do the synchronization strictly as described in the previous paragraph they would be removed every day as long as you would not add them to your data sources which typically does not make sense.
+You can whitelists users or classes of users so they are ommitted from the process of adding removing users.
+We recommend to use this as little as possible.
+You can specify list of users that should be left alone like this.

+	"whitelists" : ["etl_admin@gooddata.com"]

 ## Modes of synchronization

 The brick can operate in different modes.
 We implemented several modes that we find useful in our day to day usage.
 If something that would be useful for you is not here let us know the list is not meant to be definitive.

 ### Sync organization
-The process takes a file synchronizes the organization.
+The process takes a data source synchronizes the organization.
 That is it.

+#### Goodot deployment parameters
+	{
+	  "sync_mode": "add_only_to_domain",
+	  "domain": "domain_name",
+      "data_source": { "type": "web", "url": "https://gist.github.com/31231.txt" }
+    }

 ### Sync project
-The process takes a file and synchronizes the project.
+The process takes a data source and synchronizes the project.
 That is it.
+The users have to be in the organization already it they are not there the process would fail.

+#### Goodot deployment parameters
+	{
+	  "sync_mode": "sync_project",
+	  "domain": "domain_name",
+      "data_source": { "type": "web", "path": "https://gist.github.com/31231.txt" },
+      "whitelists" : ["etl_admin@gooddata.com"]
+    }

 ### Sync organization and project in one go
-The process takes a file synchronizes the organization and the goes forward to synchronize users in the project.
+The process takes a data source synchronizes the organization and then goes forward to synchronize users in the project.
 The intended usage for this mode is a customer who has one project so there is no benefit in splitting the organization and project synchronization into 2 tasks.
 You can achieve the same effect by using 2 processes in a series.
 First syncing the organization and the second syncing the project.

 ### Sync many projects in one process
 There are occasions where someone is maintaining an application with several projects.
 There are couple of projects like 10 or so.
 This mode allows a process to sync those projects all in one go.
 The file has to contain and additional information about what user should go to which project.
 The file is partitioned based on this information and each partition is used to sync a give project.
 The project information has to be provided in a form of Project ID (aka pid, project hash).